turingschool/front-end-curriculum/projects/module-3/stretch.md

 #### Building a Backend

 Not feeling excited about any of the free data APIs?
 Build your own!
-If you choose this category, you would be responsible for building your own server in Express, connecting it to a PostgreSQL database, and hosting it on Heroku.
+If you choose this category, you would be responsible for building your own server in Express, connecting it to a PostgreSQL database (usually with Knex), and hosting it on Heroku.
 You would not be required to use a separate data API.

 #### Miscellaneous